arielsalminen/ResponsiveSlides.js/README.md

 [ResponsiveSlides.js](http://responsive-slides.viljamis.com/) is a tiny jQuery plugin that creates a responsive slideshow using images inside &lt;ul>.
 It works with wide range of browsers including all IE versions from IE6 and up.
 It also adds css max-width support for IE6 and other browsers that don't natively support it.
-Only dependency is [jQuery](http://jquery.com/) and that all the images are same size.
+Only dependency is [jQuery](http://jquery.com/) (1.4 and up supported) and that all the images are same size.

 Biggest difference to other responsive slideshow plugins is the file size (985 bytes minified and gzipped) + that this one doesn't try to do everything.
 ResponsiveSlides.js has basically only two different modes: Either it just automatically fades the images, or operates as a responsive image container with pagination and/or navigation to fade between slides.

+#### Features:
+ * Fully responsive
+ * Under 1kb minified and gzipped
+ * Simple markup using unordered lists
+ * Settings for transition and timeout durations
+ * Multiple slideshows supported
+ * Automatic and manual fade
+ * Works in all major desktop and mobile browsers
+ * Captions and other html-elements supported inside slides
+ * Separate pagination and next/prev controls
+ * Possibility to choose where the controls append to
+ * Images can be wrapped inside links
+ * Optional 'before' and 'after' callbacks